Ecstasy: Three Tales of Chemical Romance: The Undefeated

-The longest story, The Undefeated, presents slice-of-life episodes from the lives of two recreational drug users.
+The longest novella, The Undefeated, presents slice-of-life episodes from the lives of two recreational drug users.
 Lloyd, an ageing clubber, begins to question his life and considers the possibility of falling in love.
 Housewife Heather leaves her Dire Straits-loving suburban husband and starts a new life amongst the rave scene, where she meets Lloyd.

 The film based on The Undefeated was produced and directed by Rob Heydon in 2011.

 'Welsh smoothly demonstrates his belief in the liberating power of dance culture.
 Most interestingly, he avoids the easy route of claiming utopia.
 If drugs can liberate you, then they can as easily ruin you.'

 Stage adaptation

 Soon after publication the book was adapted for the stage by Canadian playwright Keith Wyatt.
 Debuting at the Edmonton Fringe Festival (1998), the play was considered to be a tremendous hit, leading to its subsequent tour across Canada (1999), and on to the Edinburgh Fringe Festival.
 In Edinburgh, the production was attended by the story's original author, Irvine Welsh, whose appreciation for the play led to its international publication in an omnibus of Irvine Welsh stage adaptations, entitled 4 Play, through Vintage/Random House UK.

 In the Introduction of 4 Play Welsh had this to say about the play Ecstasy:

 "I feel that Ecstasy, by Raven Productions, has been the best theatrical adaptation of my work to date, and I've seen different productions all over the world.
 I feel that it has fully realized the potential of the story "The Undefeated", giving the text a power which I felt it lacked on the page.
 It fully captures the spirit I intended, and in its control of pace and use of environment, it creates a unique theatrical experience.
 It made writing the thing worthwhile; artistically, the play delivered the book for me.
 I was surprised just how excellent this production was, and I could not believe the empathy and skill with which Keith Wyatt handled the dramatization of this piece."